tchowdhu/Configuring-network-calling-EPNMs-North-Bound-API-through-python-script/README.md

 Comment:
 -Tahsin Chowdhury <tchowdhu@cisco.com>

-  This is just an example created to share initially, full description of the script will be added gradually.
+  This is an example created to share initially, full description of the script will be added gradually.
   It is part of another similar project.